1NCE-GmbH/1nce-iot-c-sdk/README.md

 git submodule update --init --recursive
 ```
 ### Step2: Implement abstract functions
-You need to implement your four tls functions how you want to access to our end point onload or offload and also depending on your modem.
+You need to implement your four TLS functions how you want to access our endpoint onload or offload and also depending on your modem.

 * nce_TLS_Connect
 * nce_TLS_send